.

 13 Things to do in Kata Beach

-Visitors can also try artificial wave surfing at Super Surf Kata, challenge themselves at the dinosaur-themed Dino Park Mini Golf, or enjoy traditional water sports like parasailing and jet skiing.
-The area offers good spa treatments and beachside massages, perfect for relaxation after a long flight or a day of exploration.
-Visit the historic Wat Kitti Sangkharam temple, dating back to 1832, and explore the vibrant Kata Night Market for local food and souvenirs.
+There is more than the beach, though.
+You can try the artificial wave at Super Surf Kata, play the dinosaur-themed Dino Park Mini Golf, or do the usual water sports like parasailing and jet skiing.
+There are spas and beachside massages for after a long flight or a day out, the old Wat Kitti Sangkharam temple from 1832 to visit, and the Kata Night Market for food and souvenirs.

 The Beach